BrentGrammer/golang-web-service/README.md

 - Handlers are decoupled into the cmd/api/handlers.go file

+### internal folder
+- "internal" means that any package here cannot be imported from outside this project (the code/files are not relevant to any outside project but our own - they are internal to the project)
+- `internal/data`: Use this folder to hold data types and models

 ## Returning Errors

 ### Constraining what methods are allowed for an Endpoint: